Skip to main content

 What is the environmental impact of farmed fish?

 Fish is often considered to be a lower impact substitute than meat or dairy.
-While this is generally true, it can very much depend on how the fish is caught or farmed.
+While this is generally true from a carbon emissions perspective, it can very much depend on how the fish is caught or farmed.
 For example, a 2021 study found that boats trawling – dragging heavy nets across the ocean floor – release as much carbon dioxide as the entire aviation industry.
 The seabed is a massive carbon sink.
 By damaging it, we release greenhouse gases and harm biodiversity.

 As with other animal feed, this process is incredibly inefficient: feeding and rearing fish on fish meal essentially wastes calories that could otherwise have been directly consumed by humans.